subbureddy1/DevOps_notes_srinivas/jenkins/jenkins3.md

   * Click on security -> their you can change the password.

 **Note :**  Slaves, nodes , agents these three terminologies are same.

+### what if Jenkins administrator forget the password?(task)

+If a Jenkins administrator forgets the password, they can reset it using one of the following methods:

+--> Delete the Admin Password from config.xml

+--> Reset Admin Password via User XML File

 ## Jenkins Folders :
    In windows o.s we can see all jenkins information and configuration under path